Sneeze Achiu: Early life

 Walter Tin Kit Achiu was born on August 3, 1902, in Honolulu, Territory of Hawaii, to Julia and Leong Achiu.
-Leong was born in Shanghai, then a part of the Qing dynasty, and traveled to the United States at 16 to make his fortune during the California gold rush.
+(Note: The surname Achiu was originally spelled Ahchew.)
+Leong was born in Shanghai, China, then ruled by the Qing dynasty, and traveled to the United States at 16 to look for gold during the California gold rush.
 Two years later, Leong moved to Hawaii and became a rice farmer, marrying Julia, a Native Hawaiian woman.
+Walter was the third youngest of their ten children.

-In Honolulu, Walter was a student at McKinley High School and the Kamehameha Schools before attending Saint Louis College (now known as the Saint Louis School), a Catholic college-preparatory school run by the Society of Mary.
+In Honolulu, Achiu was a student at McKinley High School and the Kamehameha Schools.
+Afterward, he attended Saint Louis College (now known as the Saint Louis School), a Catholic college-preparatory school run by the Society of Mary.
 While at Kamehameha and Saint Louis, he was known as an excellent athlete.
 At Kamehameha, he was a star football player and played halfback for the All-Hawaii football team for two years.

-Though he also played some baseball, Achiu's greatest achievements were considered to be in track, being even greater than his football achievements; he was described by one newspaper as believed to be "one of the fastest men ever developed on the [Hawaiian] islands".
+Though he also played some baseball, Achiu's achievements were considered highest in track, described by one newspaper as seeming to be "one of the fastest men ever developed on the [Hawaiian] islands".
 During track events, he was described by the Honolulu Star-Bulletin as "the big ground gainer on the Kamehameha team" and compared to a catapult.
-In an interview with the sports journalist Si Burick, Achiu recounted that Pat Wong, a friend of his from grammar school who was about a year older, had returned from Dayton, Ohio, and recommended that Achiu should attend the Society of Mary–run University of Dayton like he was.
+In an interview with the sports journalist Si Burick, Achiu recounted that a friend of his from grammar school had recommended that Achiu should attend the Society of Mary–run University of Dayton like he was.